Tennis gear; there’s an absolute ton of it, and it can get confusing at times.

 Racket Stringing Machines

-Even with a machine, the process can still take 35 minutes (with a good, high-quality tennis stringing machine as well).
+Even with a machine, the process can still take 35 minutes.

-The reason they’re necessary is not only to save time or aggravation but to also ensure you have the right tension on your racket.
+The reason they’re necessary is not only to save time or aggravation, but to ensure you have the right tension on your racket.

-They’re an investment and one that most serious tennis players should definitely make.
+They’re an investment, and one that most serious tennis players should definitely consider making.

-If you play hard enough that you’re restringing 4-6 times per year, this thing will pay for itself in no time just in the number of hours you save compared to doing it by hand.
+If you play hard enough that you’re restringing 4-6 times per year, this thing will pay for itself in no time.
+Professional racket stringing can cost about $20-$40 per racket depending on the materials used.

 There are two-point and six-point machines, each with different capabilities.